Testing plugins

 Manual testing

-Test manually first to verify basic functionality:
+Test through the public interface first to verify basic functionality:

 import megaloader as mgl